Magzzie/Donations_Analysis/README.md

     - **ASK_AMT** —Funding amount requested
     - **IS_SUCCESSFUL** —Was the money used effectively
 - We started the preprocessing phase of the analysis by dropping variables that would not add relative information to the prediction model.
 These were ID variables (EIN, NAME).
-- After removing uninformative ID columns, bucketing values of categorical variables and encoding all non-numerical columns in the dataset, we ended up with 44 columns to apply the neural network model to.
+- After removing uninformative ID columns, bucketing values of categorical variables, and encoding all non-numerical columns in the dataset, we ended up with 44 columns for the neural network model.
         |![Final Encoded Applications DataFrame.](./Images/application_new_df.png)|
         |-|
-- We identified the input features that will influence the prediction of successful donations to be the application types, industry affiliation, goverment organization classification, use case for funding, status, income classifications, asking amount and any special considerations listed for an organization.
+- We identified the input features that will influence the prediction of successful donations: application types, industry affiliation, government organization classification, the use case for funding, status, income classifications, asking amount, and any special considerations listed for an organization.
-- The target of prediction is the success of the funded organization in using the money effectively.
+- The prediction target is the funded organization's success in using the money effectively.
 - The resulting training and testing sections of the charity dataset were as follows:
     - X_train shape: (25724, 43)
     - X_test shape: (8575, 43)